-Table 2.4: Resonance frequency and approximation of the mode shapes figs/test\nhexa\nano\hexapod\signals.pdf
+Table 2.2: Comparison of the identified suspension modes with the Simscape model and measured experimentally figs/test\nhexa\nano\hexapod\signals.pdf

 3 Nano-Hexapod Dynamics

 In Figure 3.1 is shown a block diagram of the experimental setup.
 When possible, the notations are consistent with this diagram and summarized in Table 3.1.